What are the Young Greens about?

 These representatives are also responsible for organizing the Young Greens, including helping campus clubs, posting on social media, and running initiatives to mobilize youth.

-Those 2 positions are currently held by Hannah Conover-Arthurs and Kayne Alleyne-Adams, but this could be you!
+Those 2 positions are currently held by Hannah Conover-Arthurs and Gabriel Blanc, but this could be you!
 If you're interested in becoming a Young Green Representative, PE elections are happening soon.

 Young Greens Campus Clubs